auth0/docs/articles/quickstart/spa/_includes/_authz_preamble.md

 ## Access Control in Single Page Apps

-Access control is control over what different users can access in your application.
+Access control is the control over what different users can see in your application and which routes they can access.
-Depending on what you need for your application, you can implement access control in different ways.
-With Auth0, the typical approach is to use scopes granted to users to control what they can see in your application and which routes they can access.
+Depending on what you need for your application, you can set up access control in different ways.
+With Auth0, the typical approach is to use scopes granted to users.

 To set up access control in your application, define the following restrictions:
 * The data from API can only be released if the user is authorized to access it.